-- 1. [Storage System] Synonym for virtual disk. - 2.
-[Storage system] A storage element that has been prepared for use.
+- 1. [Storage System] Synonym for virtual disk. - [Storage system] A storage element that has been prepared for use.

-Examples include tape cartridges and USB thumb drives.
+Examples include Logical Unit, tape cartridge, LTFS Volume, and USB thumb drive.

 volume group

 [Data Recovery] A collection of removable media that reside in a single location, for example in a single robot or group of interconnected robots.